Murphy, Manaea and A’s regain winning touch, beat Rays 2-1

 Austin Meadows put the Rays up 1-0 on a first-inning sacrifice fly after Randy Arozarena stole third with one out.

-Oakland manager Bob Melvin was ejected in the seventh after an out call on a sliding Elvis Andrus at the plate was upheld by video review.
-He was thrown out by shortstop Willy Adames after Tony Kemp’s popup to the edge of the outfield dropped between three defenders.
+Melvin was ejected in the seventh after an out call on a sliding Elvis Andrus at the plate was upheld by video review.
+He was thrown out by Adames at shortstop after Tony Kemp’s popup to the edge of the outfield dropped between three defenders.

 Yandy Díaz, who had a leadoff homer against Manaea five pitches into the 2019 AL wild-card game, hit a hard one-hopper that struck the left-hander’s right lower leg in the first.